dc4eu/educational-pilot/OfficialDeliverables/DSTRL/README.md

-# Digital Student Records and Transcript Ledger (DSTRL)
+# Deployment and Testing Scenarios Results Library (DTSRL)

-**Deployment and Testing Scenarios Results Library**
+**Digital Credentials for Europe - Implementation Repository**

-The Digital Student Records and Transcript Ledger (DSTRL) represents a comprehensive framework for implementing digital educational credentials across European institutions.
-As a core component of the DC4EU (Digital Credentials for Europe) Large Scale Pilot under the eIDAS 2.0 framework, the DSTRL serves as the authoritative repository for digital credential deployment scenarios, technical specifications, and implementation guidance for European educational and professional qualification systems.
+The DTSRL is a comprehensive repository that documents real-world implementation scenarios for digital credentials in the European educational and professional qualifications ecosystem.
+As part of the DC4EU (Digital Credentials for Europe) Large Scale Pilot under the eIDAS 2.0 framework, the DTSRL serves as the central knowledge base for piloting agents implementing verifiable digital credentials across European institutions.

 ## Project Overview

 ### DC4EU Context
-The DC4EU project is a multinational consortium of 80 organisations from 22 countries, led by the Spanish Ministry of Economic Affairs and Digital Transformation.
+The DC4EU project is a multinational consortium of 102 partners from 23 countries, led by the Spanish Ministry of Economic Affairs and Digital Transformation.
 The project's primary objective is to develop and demonstrate large-scale piloting for the EUDI (European Union Digital Identity) reference wallet, with particular focus on educational credentials and social security services within the European Union's digital identity ecosystem.

-### DSTRL Mission
+### DTSRL Mission
-The DSTRL serves as the central knowledge repository and implementation framework for European digital educational credentials, providing:
+The DTSRL serves as the central knowledge base for piloting agents, providing documented real-world implementation scenarios that demonstrate how educational and professional institutions across Europe successfully implement verifiable digital credential systems.
+It offers practical guidance through tested deployment patterns and proven implementation scenarios for the EUDI Wallet ecosystem, including:

-- **Validated Implementation Patterns**: Proven deployment scenarios across diverse institutional contexts
+- **Tested Implementation Patterns**: Real-world deployment scenarios across diverse educational and professional qualification contexts
-- **Technical Architecture Guidance**: Comprehensive specifications for digital credential systems
+- **Technical Architecture Guidance**: Documented specifications and configurations from successful implementations
-- **User Journey Documentation**: Detailed workflows for credential issuance, storage, and verification
+- **User Journey Documentation**: Validated workflows for credential issuance, storage, and verification from piloting agents
-- **Regulatory Compliance Framework**: Alignment with eIDAS 2.0 and European education standards
+- **Regulatory Compliance Framework**: Proven approaches for eIDAS 2.0 alignment and European education standards
-- **Cross-Border Interoperability**: Mechanisms for credential recognition across Member States
+- **Cross-Border Interoperability**: Documented mechanisms for credential recognition across Member States from actual deployments

 ## Strategic Objectives

 ### European Digital Education Transformation
-The DSTRL advances key European Union strategic objectives:
+The DTSRL advances key European Union strategic objectives by documenting and sharing successful implementation patterns:

 **European Education Area (EHEA) Digitalisation**
 - Seamless student mobility across European higher education institutions